zencq/Pi/README.md

 The following items are currently *outdated* or *not available* due to changes in a newer game version than the one currently supported.
-The latest supported version can be seen in the [releases here on GitHub](https://github.com/zencq/Pi/releases) and is tied to the capabilities of NMS.py ([see below](https://github.com/zencq/Pi?tab=readme-ov-file#you-can-help-20)).
+The latest supported version can be seen in the [releases here on GitHub](https://github.com/zencq/Pi/releases).

 * **Neutron Cannon** Upgrades (UP_CANN) are *outdated* since **Singularity 4.30**
 * **Rebuilt Exosuit Module** (UP_RBSUIT) is *available* since **Echoes 4.40**